benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 This is purely informational and not required for the automatic setup.

 Records the user help webpage at the provider that describes the mail server settings.
-The config may be based on that page, but does not necessarily have to match it, e.g. when a better config is available than the one described on the webpage.
+The configuration may be based on that page, but does not necessarily have to match it, e.g. when a better configuration is available than the one described on the webpage.

 The `url` attribute contains the URL of the webpage.
 The `<descr>`